Bulimia Relapse: Signs and Prevention

 Steps to Cope with Relapse

-Follow these steps to cope with your relapse:
+Follow these steps to cope with your relapse:6

 • Remind yourself that relapse is expected.
 A relapse is a normal part of recovery.
-You can learn from it, and it doesn’t mean you’re weak or hopeless.
+You can learn from it; it doesn’t mean you’re weak or hopeless.
 It’s simply part of the recovery journey.

 • Reach out for help.
 Talk with your treatment team about the relapse, and connect with your friends and family for added support.
-It’s important to talk to others during this time rather than self-isolating.
+It’s important to talk to others rather than self-isolate during this time.

 • Redirect your energy.
 You don’t have to obsess or dwell on your relapse.
-It happened, you’re going to learn from it, and you’ll move forward.
+It happened, you’ll learn from it, and you’ll move forward.
 Spend time doing things you love with people you trust.
 You are more than your relapse.
-(7)

 A bulimia relapse is discouraging, and it’s okay to feel anger or grief.
 Feel your emotions, but don’t let them overpower you.

-As with any chronic disorder, relapse is simply part of the journey to long-term recovery.
-It doesn’t mean you won’t succeed, and it doesn’t mean you don’t have hope.
-It simply means you need to adjust your approach and recommit to your recovery.
+Eating disorders are very complex, and relapse is simply part of the journey to long-term recovery.
+It doesn’t mean you won’t succeed.
+It simply means you need to adjust your approach and recommit to your bulimia nervosa recovery.

-With some time and planning, you’ll be back on your feet.
-As you grow stronger in recovery, you’ll become better at resisting relapse triggers.
+As you grow stronger in eating disorder recovery, you’ll become better at resisting relapse triggers.

 Resources

-1. Eating Disorders.
+1. Eating Disorders. (n.d.).
 National Institute of Mental Health.

 2. Relapse Predictors of Patients with Bulimia Nervosa Who Achieved Abstinence Through Cognitive Behavioral Therapy.
 (December 2002).
 JAMA.

-6. Recovery From Anorexia Nervosa and Bulimia Nervosa at 22-Year Followup.
+5. Recovery From Anorexia Nervosa and Bulimia Nervosa at 22-Year Follow up.
+(February 2017).
 The Journal of Clinical Psychiatry.

 Medical Disclaimer